Intermodal container: Description

 Ninety percent of the global container fleet consists of "dry freight" or "general purpose" containers – both of standard and special sizes.

-And although lengths of containers vary from 8 to 56 ft, according to two 2012 container census reports about 80% of the world's containers are either twenty or forty foot standard length boxes of the dry freight design.
+And although lengths of containers vary from 8 to 56 ft, according to two 2012 container census reports about 80% of the world's containers are either 20- or 40-foot standard-length boxes of the dry freight design.
 These typical containers are rectangular, closed box models, with doors fitted at one end, and made of corrugated weathering steel (commonly known as CorTen) with a plywood floor.
 Although corrugating the sheet metal used for the sides and roof contributes significantly to the container's rigidity and stacking strength, just like in corrugated iron or in cardboard boxes, the corrugated sides cause aerodynamic drag, and up to 10% fuel economy loss in road or rail transport, compared to smooth-sided vans.

 Standard containers are 8 ft wide by 8 ft 6 in high, although the taller "High Cube" or "hi-cube" units measuring 9 ft 6+1/2 in have become very common in recent years.
 By the end of 2013, high-cube 40 ft containers represented almost 50% of the world's maritime container fleet, according to Drewry's Container Census report.

 About 90% of the world's containers are either nominal 20 ft or 40 ft long, although the United States and Canada also use longer units of 45 ft, 48 ft and 53 ft.
 ISO containers have castings with openings for twistlock fasteners at each of the eight corners, to allow gripping the box from above, below, or the side, and they can be stacked up to ten units high.

 Although ISO standard 1496 of 1990 only required nine-high stacking, and only of containers rated at 24000 kg, current Ultra Large Container Vessels of the Post New Panamax and Maersk Triple E class are stacking them ten or eleven high.
-Moreover, vessels like the Marie Maersk no longer use separate stacks in their holds, and other stacks above deck – instead they maximize their capacity by stacking continuously from the bottom of the hull, to as much as twenty-one high.
-This requires automated planning, whereby heavy containers are systematically kept at the bottom of the stack, and light ones on top – not only to stabilize the ship, but also to prevent overloading and collapsing the bottom containers.
+Moreover, vessels like the Marie Maersk no longer use separate stacks in their holds, and other stacks above deck – instead they maximize their capacity by stacking continuously from the bottom of the hull, to as much as 21 high.
+This requires automated planning to keep heavy containers at the bottom of the stack and light ones on top to stabilize the ship and to prevent crushing the bottom containers.